Anatomy of a Webstore Product - Setting up stock for eCommerce Success

 Stock Screen > Images Tab

 Ensure product images are consistent & use the same ratio.
-Square 1024x1024px recommended with at least 2 images
+We recommend a Square 1024x1024px format with at least 2 images to provide context for customers.

 Further Advice: